info-telecom-strasbourg/codeGenerator/C/data_struct/hash-table/README.md

 ## Content

-This library allows you to use hash tables in C. It defines several types such as `hash_table_s` and `hash_node_s`.
+This library allows you to use hash tables in C. It defines several types such as `hash_table_ts` and `hash_node_ts`.
 You can use both of them but the second one is already used by the library so you won't have to use it.
 Don't bother about the content of those 2 structures, you won't have to use them.
 Everything is managed by the library.
-You just have to use `hash_table_s`.
+You just have to use `hash_table_ts`.

 ## Example of utilisation